stysebae/lingi2142-2021-project/ovh_model/README.md

 Keep in mind this scheme, because it is the basis of our network configuration.

+## How to launch the project

+There are two files available in the *ovh_model*: *main.py* and *routers_cmd.py*.
+The first one permit to launch the OVH topology without the use of external commands from IPMininet and the second one allow us to use such commands.
+You will need *pexpect* (you can install it with *pip install pexpect*) to execute *routers_cmd.py*.

+Our version of IPMininet is not modified, but we recommend installing the version included in this project to have the same version that us when we did the project.

+If you want to test the security part of the project or if you want to see our eBGP announcements, you will need to use *routers_cmd.py*.

 ## Structure of this directory

 There are some folders included in this current directory: